dacomcmutfpr/FreeRADIUS-ldap/README.md

 The FreeRADIUS configuration files are located in the `freeradius-config/` directory.
 They are copied to the container during the Docker image build.

 - `clients.conf`: Defines the clients that can connect to the RADIUS server.
+This file is mounted as a volume, allowing changes without the need to rebuild the Docker image.
 - `mods-available/ldap`: Configures the LDAP module for authentication.
 - `sites-enabled/default`: Configures the default FreeRADIUS site to use LDAP for authentication.